First Marathon Fueling Tips (I Wish I Knew)

 Frequently asked questions

 It depends on your carb target.
-At 60g of carbs per hour for a 4-hour marathon, that's roughly 8–10 gels (or the equivalent in chews, drink mix, or homemade fuel).
-The exact number depends on how many carbs each gel contains — most commercial gels have 20–25g per packet.
+At 60 g of carbs per hour for a 4-hour marathon, that's roughly 8 to 10 gels (or the equivalent in chews, drink mix, or homemade fuel).
+The exact number depends on how many carbs each gel contains.
+Most commercial gels have 20 to 25 g per packet.

 Yes.
-Honey, maple syrup, dates, rice cakes — all of it works.
+Honey, maple syrup, dates, rice cakes all work.
 What matters is hitting your carb and sodium targets consistently every 20 minutes.
 The best fuel is whatever you'll actually eat on race day.

 Yes.
 Anything over 45 minutes benefits from fueling.
 You may not bonk on a half marathon without fuel, but practicing your fueling strategy in shorter races builds the habits and gut tolerance you'll need for the full distance.